Edward S. Rogers III: Career

 From January 2003 to September 2009, he was President and Chief Executive Officer of Rogers Cable Inc., which consists of three business units.
 Rogers Cable is Canada's largest cable company offering cable television, high-speed Internet access and residential telephony services.
 Rogers Business Solutions division is a national provider of voice communications services, data networking and broadband Internet connectivity to small, medium and large businesses across the country.
 Rogers Retail is one of the largest retail chains in Canada with more than 475 stores.
 In 2009, Rogers Cable generated over $3.8 billion in revenue, over $1.3 billion in EBITDA and had over 14,000 employees.

 Under his leadership, Rogers Cable's EBITDA more than doubled.
 Free cash flow saw an over $800M improvement and in 2009 the company produced nearly $500M in free cash flow.
 At the end of his tenure, Rogers Cable led the Canadian cable industry in RGU penetration and ARPU per customer.

-On October 21, 2021, Rogers was removed as chairman of Rogers Communications Inc. He was reinstated as chairman by order of the British Columbia Supreme Court on November 5, 2021.
+On October 21, 2021, Rogers was removed as chairman of Rogers Communications Inc in response to news of his intention to replace five RCI directors.
+On October 22, Rogers announced the replacement of the five directors by way of written resolution.
+The newly reconstituted Rogers Communications board met on October 24, 2021 and reinstated Rogers as chairman.

+On October 26, 2021 Rogers filed a petition with the British Columbia Supreme Court to confirm the legality of reconstituting the board through a written resolution.
+On November 5, 2021, Justice Shelley Fitzpatrick ruled Rogers actions “valid and enforceable.”

+In August 2024, Rogers was named executive chair of Rogers Communications following a unanimous vote by the board.

+In 2023, Rogers oversaw the closing of Rogers Communications’ $20-billion acquisition of Shaw Communications, which to date is the largest telecommunications merger in Canadian history.

+In July, 2025 it was announced that Rogers Communications, under Rogers' leadership, had doubled their stake in Maple Leaf Sports and Entertainment (MLSE) bringing it to 75% ownership and creating the world's fifth largest professional sports ownership group in doing so.

+Recognition

+Edward Rogers was named the Canadian Chamber of Commerce's 2025 Business Leader of the Year.
+The award recognizes his "vision, strategic leadership, and resilience" in ensuring Canada remains a top destination for business, according to the Canadian Chamber of Commerce.

+Rogers served on the Economic Council of Canada from 2010 to 2013, providing insight into the federal budget and the state of the economy.

+He received the Queen Elizabeth II Diamond Jubilee Medal, in 2012, in recognition of contributions made to Canada.